 If You Find Bed Bugs, Reach Out To the Professionals At Pest Control Consultants

 Bed bugs can be a nightmare to eliminate.
-If you live in Dixon contact Pest Control Consultants at the first sign of a bed bug infestation.
+Contact Pest Control Consultants at the first sign of bed bugs in your Dixon home.
 We can help you get rid of them quickly, and ensure that all those bugs are gone.
 We use state-of-the-art treatments including the application of Temprid SC, steam treatments, and dust treatments.
 After our initial application, we return for a follow-up inspection.
 If we detect bed bugs, we will make recommendations accordingly to ensure that your home is free from bed bugs.
 Reach out to the experts at Pest Control Consultants to learn more about our bed bug control process.